BrewBlox/brewblox-documentation/docs/user/startup.md

 # Getting started

 This guide describes how to install the Brewblox system on a Raspberry Pi.</br>
-The default device for the Brewblox system is the BrewPi Spark.
+The default device for the Brewblox system is the Spark.
 To preview Brewblox, you can use a simulated Spark.

 For an explanation of how to combine the various Spark Blocks, see the [Brewblox control chains](./control_chains.md) page.